theramiyer/blog/content/post/2026/why-i-distrust-politicians.md

 On what grounds are you asking us to buy all-Indian goods when we cannot even ensure quality control in the most fundamental items like food and water?

-*Patanjali* is a national favourite, the nationalist *desi* brand touting itself as the Indian alternative for everything in the FMCG category.
-How many of their products would *you* use, Mr Prime Minister---bought from common channels like that corner *kirānā* store, not vetted by your functionaries?
+*Patanjali* is a national favourite, the nationalist *desi* brand touting itself as the Indian alternative to everything in the FMCG category.
+How many of their products would *you* use, Mr Prime Minister---bought from common channels like an arbitrary *kirānā* store, not vetted by your functionaries?

 We want to be considered the leading tech exporter, but we cannot manufacture a mobile phone that does not have surveillance on it, or a laptop that does not crash within six months.
 We cannot make a single piece of consumer electronic equipment of value without Chinese involvement.
 We cannot even trust our BEML to build coaches for our Metro trains, we instead strike a multi-crore deal with the CRRC.
 Shame.[^6]